-On the downside, there are no 30-day options and tethering is not permitted, which could cause problems for some.
+On the downside, there are no 30-day options, which could cause problems for some.
 However, its prices for contract and SIM-only deals put it regularly among the best buys, and you can get cash for referring a friend or take advantage of special deals offering freebies such as tablets.

 Overall we'd say Virgin Mobile is definitely a provider worth considering.

 Once you enter your postcode, Cable.co.uk will perform a live lookup and check all the available providers in your area.

 This ensures you receive accurate information on the availability of providers and packages in your area.